-Diurnal signals of w in the lower to middle levels are less defined than in the upper levels (Figs. 4.24 and 4.25).
-However, 2-dimensional map analyses of w throughout the study period indicate that this parameter marks the position of the diurnal pulses quite clearly and is seen as a narrow (~10-20 km wide) ring of enhanced w that radially propagates away from the storm and has a squall line-like appearance (Fig. 4.26).
-The relatively limited radial width of this feature coupled with slight azimuthal asymmetries in the NRH1 diurnal pulse signal (i.e. enhanced w) appear to be somewhat muting the w signal when it is azimuthally averaged (e.g. Figs. 4.24 and 4.25).
-Fig. 4.26 shows a 6-hourly progression of a diurnal pulse on 06 Aug from 0600 UTC (0200 LST) to 1800 UTC (1400 LST) and shows a semi-circular signal in w that is propagating away from the storm each day, reaches R~300 km in the afternoon, and is evident through a deep layer of the troposphere from 150-925 hPa (not shown).
+Diurnal signals of w in the lower to middle levels are less defined than in the upper levels (Figs. 20).
+However, 2-dimensional map analyses of w throughout the study period indicate that this parameter marks the position of the diurnal pulses quite clearly and is seen as a narrow (~10-20 km wide) ring of enhanced w that radially propagates away from the storm and has a squall line-like appearance (Fig. 21).
+The relatively limited radial width of this feature coupled with slight azimuthal asymmetries in the NRH1 diurnal pulse signal (i.e. enhanced w) may be somewhat muting the w signal when it is azimuthally averaged (e.g. Fig. 20).
+Fig. 21 shows a 6-hourly progression of a diurnal pulse on 06 Aug from 0600 UTC (0200 LST) to 1800 UTC (1400 LST) and shows a semi-circular signal in w that is propagating away from the storm each day, reaches R~300 km in the afternoon, and is evident through a deep layer of the troposphere from 150-925 hPa (not shown).
 This figure suggests that diurnal pulses are associated with distinct peaks in w with updrafts that range from ~1-3 m s-1 and trailing 0.5-2 m s-1 downdrafts that appear to be favored behind the diurnal pulse.
 The couplets of highly symmetric updrafts and downdrafts suggest that these diurnal pulses may be a squall line feature or gravity wave moving/propagating away from the storm each day.
-The timing of these propagating diurnal pulse signals in w also correspond well with the TCDC clock presented in Chapter 3 and by Dunion et al. (2014).
+The timing of these propagating diurnal pulse signals in w also correspond well with the TCDC clock presented by Dunion et al. (2014).
 Similar analyses made on 04, 05, and 07 Aug (not shown) indicate a nearly identical diurnal pulse signature in w that is highly symmetric and is also propagating away from the storm.
-Analyses of w support the following hypothesized TCDC mechanisms discussed in Chapter 3: convectively-driven atmospheric gravity waves (section 3.6.1) and seeder-feeder mechanism (section 3.6.5) and will be summarized in section 4.6.
+Analyses of w support one of the hypothesized TCDC mechanisms discussed in Dunion et al. (2014): convectively-driven atmospheric gravity waves.

-d.
 Precipitation

-i.
 Rain Rate

-Rain rate shows a distinct TCDC pattern and is especially evident from R=100-300 km (Figs. 4.27 and 4.28).
-Similar to analyses of temperature, moisture, and winds, radially propagating signals in rain rate can be seen throughout the study period, but are particularly robust from 05-08 Aug (Fig. 4.27 and 4.28).
-Peaks occur in the late evening to early morning hours in the inner core (e.g. R=100-150 km) and in the early to late morning farther from the storm (e.g. R=200-250 km, Fig. 4.28).
+Rain rate shows a distinct TCDC pattern and is especially evident from R=100-300 km (Figs. 22 and 23).
+Similar to analyses of temperature, moisture, and winds, radially propagating signals in rain rate can be seen throughout the study period, but are particularly robust from 05-08 Aug (Fig. 22 and 23).
+Peaks occur in the late evening to early morning hours in the inner core (e.g. R=100-150 km) and in the early to late morning farther from the storm (e.g. R=200-250 km, Fig. 23).
 Conversely, rain rate minima occur in the late morning to middle afternoon at R=100-150 km and in the late afternoon to late evening at R=200-250 km.
 These patterns in rain rate suggest that the TCDC may have important implications for quantitative precipitation forecasting and TC structure.